If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 Going through security is one of the most stressful things for many people at the airport, even if they’re a frequent flyer.

-Whatever you can do to be alert and be aware of what’s expect of you will make it much easier.
+Whatever you can do to be alert and be aware of what’s expected of you will make it much easier.

-You can also prepare in advance by already having your elecronics in a separate bag in case you need to take them out of your luggage.
+You can also prepare in advance by already having your electronics in a separate bag in case you do need to take them out of your luggage.

 7. Keep Your Passport/License and Boarding Pass Handy at All Times

-You’ll need your passport or license and boarding pass when you go through security, as well as when you drop off luggage if you have any to be checked in, and again at the gate.
+You’ll need your passport or license and boarding pass when you go through security, as well as when you drop off luggage if you have any to be checked in, and again at the gate when boarding.

-Make sure that you have a special compartment for these items so you’re not digging through your purse every time you need them.
+Make sure that you have a special compartment for these items so you’re not digging through your bags every time you need them.

 Getting a passport holder like this is a great idea.

-You don’t want to have to unbuckle 86 things to get your shoes off for security or be contrained by really tight jeans while sitting in your tiny seat for hours.
+You don’t want to have to unbuckle 86 things to get your shoes off for security, or be constrained by really tight jeans while sitting in your tiny seat for hours.

 You can feel put together and wear what makes you feel confident about yourself, but try to go for clothes that don’t have too many bells and whistles involved.